naveens007/face-tests/README.md

 The directory structure is as follows:

-./faces/ <-- Directory of single image containing two images of a celeberity.
+./faces/ <-- Directory of single image containing two faces of a known celeberity.
 (Typically 15-20 years apart)